anontechnology/documentation/docs/api/users.md

 }
 ```

+## GET /entities
+Retrieves metadata for all entities

+Identical to [GET /users](#get-users), but retrieves metadata for entities rather than users.

+## GET /entities/{entityId}
+Retrieves metadata for the given entity

+Identical to [GET /users/{userId}](#get-usersuserid), but retrieves metadata for an entity rather than a user.

 ## GET /users
-Retrieves data for all users in the system.
+Retrieves metadata for all users in the system.
 Returns a list of [User](/glossary/user) objects.

 ### Parameters
 None